Can you find good mattress under $500? It’s possible. Keep reading, and I’ll tell you all about it.

 You don’t have to sleep uncomfortably while you save up for that really expensive mattress set.
 No need for hand-me-downs or buying a used set from someone you don’t know.

 Understand that at this price point, there will be some give-and-take.
-You’ll have to give up some features in order to find the best mattress under $500.
+You’ll have to give up some features in order to find the best mattress under $500, but with some research, you can find the best value for money mattresses in no time.

 Again, for the $500 price point, the better, higher-grade mattress are available in smaller sizes.
 If you’re not willing to trade off some of the features, you may need to save up for something in the $500 to $1,000 category.